Ottoman–Hotaki War (1726–1727): Background

-The Hotaki dynasty was founded in 1709 by the Ghilzais of Kandahar who led a successful revolution against their Safavid suzerains.
-They had gained control over parts of current Afghanistan and Iran from 1722 to 1729, after having taken advantage of the heavily declining, plagued by civil strife and royal intrigues, Safavid dynasty of Iran.
-The Safavids, once the arch enemy and most powerful opponent of the Ottomans, had been severely declining since the late 17th century due to incompetent rulers and civil strife.
+The Hotak dynasty was founded in 1709 by the Ghilzai of Kandahar under Mirwais Hotak who led a successful revolution against their Safavid suzerains.
+They had gained control over parts of modern Afghanistan, and later Iran under Mahmud Hotak from 1722 to 1729, after having taken advantage of the heavily declining, Safavid dynasty of Iran.
+The Safavids had been severely declining in the first decades of the 18th century stemming from economic crises prior decades, while many provinces in the empire had flung into open rebellion.

-During the decline of the Safavid state, the Ottoman and Russian empires had taken advantage of Iran's decadence to annex much of western Iran.
+Subsequently, the Ottoman and Russian empires had taken advantage of Safavid decline to annex much of western Iran.
 During the Afghan invasion, the Russians under Peter I immediately launched a campaign against Iran, capturing and securing parts of Dagestan, Azerbaijan, and Gilan and having a claim on Astarabad due to the treaty of St. Petersburg.
 The Russian occupation sparked tensions between the Ottoman and Russian empires, as the Ottomans did not want the Russians to proceed into the now-Turkish province of Shirvan governed by Hajji Dawud.
 However, through negotiations between the two tensions were reduced and in June 1724 the Treaty of Constantinople was signed.
 Russia and the Ottomans agreed to divide the regions captured from Iran.

 The Ottomans proceeded to launch a campaign against the Safavids in the northwest.
 In 1723 Ibrahim Pasha captured the city of Tiflis, although guerilla resistance in the province continued for quite some time.
 In the late spring of 1724, Ahmed Pasha marched towards the city of Erevan, and eventually capturing it on September 28, 1724.
 Abraham writes that it fell on the 7th of June, with the citadel falling on 20 August.
 Ganja was conquered in September.
 In the summer of 1724, Khoy, Quschi, Tasuj, and Marand were all conquered by the Ottomans in the summer of 1724.
 In August 1724 Ottoman forces besieged Tabriz but were forced to retreat to Tasuj on September 30.
 However, Ottoman forces were reinforced and eventually were able to capture Tabriz in August 1725.

 Ottoman-Afghan Diplomacy

-As Ottoman expansion into Persia continued, Ashraf Hotak, having recently toppled his brother, Mahmud Hotak from power, was claiming himself as the sole legitimate ruler of all Persia, and demanded that the Ottomans cede all their annexed territories.
-Ashraf also claimed himself as the Sunni caliph.
-The Ottomans saw this as a diplomatic insult, and broke off all ties, and declared war on the Afghans.
+As Ottoman expansion into Persia continued, Ashraf Hotak, having recently toppled his brother, Mahmud Hotak from power, proclaimed himself as the sole legitimate ruler of all Persia, and demanded that the Ottomans cede all their annexed territories, further giving diplomatic insult in a given letter.
+The insult was not taken lightly by the Ottoman court, who were also uneasy of Afghan popularity in Istanbul due to their war against the Shia Safavids.
+The Ottoman Ulama declared the Afghan rulers as rebels and declared war.
 One of the main goals of the Ottomans was to restore the Safavid dynasty as a vassal state to the throne.
-And as a result, Ashraf Hotak executed Soltan Hoseyn, the former Safavid king.
 War began as the Ottomans opened hostility in the Azerbaijan region in 1726.